record 1 of 1

 Not currently on view

 About the Object

-Dr. Caligari is among a series of 13 clocks that Castle made in the 1980s, undertaken at the suggestion of his dealer, who urged him to create a body of work that would challenge the critics’ association of Castle with functional furniture.
-Castle was particularly interested in visual metaphors suggesting the concept of time.
-Dr. Caligari, a fanciful exploration of time travel in its tall case rich with connections to traditional grandfather clocks, suggests either a trip to the past in an ancient obelisk, or to the future, in a rocket ship.
+Dr. Caligari is among a series of thirteen clocks that Wendell Castle created in the 1980s.
+He made them at the suggestion of his dealer, who urged him to create a body of work that would challenge the critics’ association of Castle with functional furniture.
+Castle was particularly interested in the concept of time, and Dr. Caligari is a fanciful exploration of time travel.
+Its tall case is rich with connections to traditional grandfather clocks.
+It suggests either a trip to the past in an ancient obelisk, or to the future, in a rocket ship.

-The title of the piece was inspired by the angular set design of the German Expressionist film, The Cabinet of Dr. Caligari.
-The clock’s painted interior was intended to suggest the film’s unsettling mood.
-Castle and his long-time associate Don Sottile developed a smearing technique using India ink over gesso, that gave the painted finish its distinctive feathered edges.
+The title of the work was inspired by the angular set design of the 1920 German Expressionist film, The Cabinet of Dr. Caligari.
+The clock’s painted interior was intended to suggest the silent horror film’s unsettling mood.
+Castle and his longtime associate Don Sottile developed a smearing technique using India ink over gesso that gave the painted finish its distinctive feathered edges.